 Filing deadlines; emergency items

 All ordinances and resolutions shall be filed in the Metropolitan Clerk’s Office not later than noon on the Tuesday at least one week prior to a regular meeting of the Council and not later than 11:00 a.m. of the third day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
 No ordinance or resolution may be filed unless the originals have first been delivered to the Council Office not later than Noon on the second Friday preceding the regular meeting date or not later than Noon the fourth day, excluding Saturdays and Sundays, preceding the day of any other Council meeting.
-Legislation prepared by the Metro Council Office must be requested at least forty-eight (48) hours prior to this delivery deadline.
+Legislation prepared by the Council Office must be requested in writing at least forty-eight (48) hours prior to this delivery deadline.